 The more discount codes you offer, the harder it becomes to manage.
 Some stores offer customers discounts for signing up to a newsletter for % off the first order.
 How do you stop people from using fake emails to get subsequent discounts on further orders?

 Combat this by ensuring the terms and conditions are transparent and available for customers to read.
 Decide the offer duration ahead of time to minimize the chance of conflicting offers and exploitation.
-For maximum success with discount strategies, prior forethought should guarantee customers don’t become frustrated by your offers.
+For maximum success with discount pricing strategies, prior forethought should guarantee customers don’t become frustrated by your offers.

 Does your store have the right products for discounts?

-Not all products are suitable – if a discount strategy includes all products, the first question is why?
+Not all products are suitable – if a discount pricing strategy includes all products, the first question is why?

 If you sell products customers will likely buy multiple times a year, it makes sense to offer deals and adolescents to get those customers to come back.
 If your products are single-time purchases, discounts do not work as well.
 Those customers do not need to buy anything from you again.